learn-co-curriculum/phrg-graphql-discussion-questions/README.md

 ## Instructions

 Discuss the following questions with your pairing partner.
-Use a text editor to sketch out GraphQL that may help piece together an answer.
-Do your best to get to the core of each question and make sure you and your pair understand the answer.
+Use a text editor to sketch out GraphQL queries/schema.
+Do your best to get to the core of each question and make sure you and your pair understand each answer.

+After discussing all of these with your partner, if any question/answer is still unclear, discuss it with the class.

 ## Questions

 - What is GraphQL?

-- How does error handling work in GraphQL?

 - What are the main differences between REST and GraphQL?

 - Is GraphQL a database technology?
 Why so or why not?

+- Name and discuss all GraphQL Scalar types.
+How do these differ from other types?

+- What is a GraphQL input type?

+- How does error handling work in GraphQL?

 - What type of operations could GraphQL schema have?